arshika21cs007/IntelOneAPI/README.md

  **CODES IN DIFFERENT PLATFORMS:**

- It tooks nearly  2 seconds to  37 milliseconds to run single keras model files in Jupyterhub But in OPENVINO it took 2 milliseconds to 10 milliseconds to run it where this keras model consist of 50 files to run it and make to fit for the model.
+ It tooks nearly  2 seconds to  37 milliseconds to run single keras model files in Jupyterhub.
+ But in OPENVINO it took 2 milliseconds to 10 milliseconds to run it where this keras model consist of 50 files to run it and make to fit for the model.

  <br/>